Parcel Prospecting

 Offer Free Last-Mile Carbon & Cost Reviews to Prove ROI

-Here's what your competitors don't understand: sustainability isn't a nice-to-have anymore—it's a procurement requirement.
+Sustainability isn't a nice-to-have anymore—it's a procurement requirement.
 With net-zero mandates tightening and 78% of consumers demanding eco-friendly delivery options, retailers are actively seeking carriers who can help them hit Scope 3 targets.
 But most carriers pitch "we have EVs" without showing the commercial impact.

 Why This Works in 2026:

-Retailers are under intense pressure—from investors, regulators, and consumers—to decarbonise supply chains.
 A carrier who can quantify both carbon savings AND cost efficiency (EV total cost of ownership, locker network ROI, consolidated delivery windows) isn't just another vendor—you're a strategic partner solving their biggest headache.

 Actionable Steps: